NCEAS/recordr/README.md

 Once the Redland RDF libraries are installed, the *recordr* package can be installed.
 Please note that the *recordr* package is not yet available via CRAN but a pre-release version of *recordr* and the R packages it depends on can be installed via the NCEAS drat repository.
+The *recordr* package also depends on the rOpenSci *EML* package that is also available as a pre-release R package.

 From the R console, enter the following commands:

 ```r
 library("devtools")